Health advisers to U.S. auto union say masks not enough to shield workers from coronavirus

 “We always put protective equipment last (on the list of options),” Rick Neitzel, an associate professor of environmental health sciences at the University of Michigan, told Reuters.
 “Not because it’s ineffective, but by the time you get down to that level you’re relying on the worker to understand how and when and where to use that protective equipment.”

 Neitzel and Marisa Eisenberg, a University of Michigan associate professor of epidemiology, are part of Michigan Governor Gretchen Whitmer’s task force on economic recovery.
-They are also among the experts the United Auto Workers has sought advice from as it negotiates with General Motors Co, Ford Motor Co and Fiat Chrysler Automobiles NV (FCA) on restarting assembly plants.
+They are also among the experts the United Auto Workers has sought advice from as it negotiates with General Motors Co (GM.N), Ford Motor Co (F.N) and Fiat Chrysler Automobiles NV (FCA) (FCHA.MI) (FCAU.N) on restarting assembly plants.

 Last week, UAW President Rory Gamble hit the brakes on the automakers’ plans to restart some plants as soon as May 4.
 Gamble said it was “too soon and too risky” to reopen auto plants and Michigan’s economy in early May, citing insufficient scientific data and coronavirus testing to assure workplaces are safe.